Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 }

-Remember when testing that whenever you change a configuration file such as the above which you are going to use you must reboot the machine or restart the relevant sub-system, in this case by:
+Remember when testing that whenever you change a configuration file such as the above which you are going to use you must reboot the machine or restart the relevant sub-system which runs the script file, in this case by:

-The extra device appears in /dev so it can be accessed via the Network Manager, wvdial and the GNOME-PPP Dialer.
+The extra devices appears in /dev so it can be accessed via the Network Manager, a terminal program such as wvdial but my preference is for the gnome-ppp Dialler we installed and set up earlier.

-Firstly one should note that the XDA Exec is supposed to need the Wmodem program to be running and to be set to Bluetooth before it can be used as a modem.
+Now one should note that the XDA Exec is supposed to need the Wmodem program to be running and to be set to Bluetooth before it can be used as a modem.
 It certainly needs it to act as a USB modem with Windows.
 I found this was not required for Bluetooth - the only difference I could find was that one got a display of 'lights'.
-We now have a Palm Treo 750v running Windows mobile and have added a third device and it does not need the Wmodem program running wither.
+We also have a Palm Treo 750v running Windows mobile and have added a third device and it does not need the Wmodem program running either.

 I was at a loss until after many weeks I read in a script for a Mac accessing a Windows Mobile machine that Windows for Pocket PCs does not allow GPRS configuration changes through the modem interface - I therefore tried taking out the setting-up Init string and used a dialing code of *99# which activates a connection using default parameters already in the XDA.
 It all then seemed to work fine.
 One obviously needs a working connection set up on XDA before using it as a modem and I note that the Options screen in WModem has a tick box to select a preset GPRS connection which was also set up in my case.